-- 1.51.
-KYC includes identifying and verifying the customer's identity, assessing the purpose and intended nature of the business relationship or occasional transaction and identifying and taking reasonable measures to verify the identity of beneficial owners (see Part I, Chapter 5). - 1.52.
-The information collected as part of the KYC processes may include wallet addresses and transaction hashes. - 1.53.
-For measures to mitigate the risk of impersonation fraud for non-face-to-face transactions and relationships, see Part I, paras 5.3.85ff.
+- 22.51 KYC includes identifying and verifying the customer's identity, assessing the purpose and intended nature of the business relationship or occasional transaction and identifying and taking reasonable measures to verify the identity of beneficial owners (see Part I, Chapter 5). - 22.52 The information collected as part of the KYC processes may include wallet addresses and transaction hashes. - 22.53 For measures to mitigate the risk of impersonation fraud for non-face-to-face transactions and relationships, see Part I, paras 5.3.85ff. - 22.54 Given the potential involvement of multiple regulated firms in cryptoasset transactions, it may be helpful for firms to develop reliance or outsourcing agreements on a bilateral basis in order to minimise duplication of KYC processes and improve the customer experience.